Minecraft Server Setup for Development

 Context

-IDE and Project Setup
+IDE And Project Setup

 Gradle Build Script With Auto Copy